Alpha19adi/ThisIsMagma/README.md

 # ThisIsMagma Site Reimagined 🏌️‍♂️

-Welcome to the reimagined SidCup Family Golf website project!
+Welcome to the reimagined ThisIsMagma website project!
 Prepare to embark on a journey through lush greens and engaging experiences.
 Crafted with HTML, CSS, JavaScript, and GSAP for animations, this recreation offers more than just a website—it's an interactive adventure!

 ## 🌟 Features 🌟